-Personal Harassment
+Harassment

-- 1. The District acknowledges all discipline can be grieved (Article 12). - 2.
-The District of Kitimat and C.A.W.
-Local 2300 agree that all employees have a right to work in an environment free from personal harassment. - 3.
+- 1. The District acknowledges all discipline can be grieved under Article 12 - 2.
+The District and Unifor 2300 agree that all employees have the right to work in an environment free from personal harassment. - 3.
 Both parties commit to work in good faith in promoting a harassment free workplace.
-To this end, harassment complaints shall be resolved through the Council mandated Personal Harassment Policy. - 4.
-This Letter of Intent is separate from the Collective Agreement and is not grievable. - 5.
-This Letter of Intent is attached to the Collective Agreement for convenience of record keeping only.
+To this end, harassment complaints shall be resolved through the Harassment Policy. - 4.
+The Harassment Policy shall not be amended during the term of the agreement unless mutually agreed to by the parties.